 Hegazy [36] conducted an extensive investigation on overall performances analysis of flat plate air based PVT collectors.
 The investigation was based on the single glazing collectors, with air flowing over the absorber (Model I) or below it (Model II), and on both sides of the absorber in a single pass (Model III) or in a double pass (Model IV).
 Based on comparason, his analysis was concluded that for a given collector design, the temperature of the PV decreases due to increased flow rate, resulting in imrovement in electrical efficiency of the collector.
 Among the four PVT models, the overall performance was the lowest for model-I where the air was flowing over the absorber.
-Model III where air was flowing on both sides of the absorber in a single pass showed the highest overall performance followed by the Model IV where air was flowing on both sides of the absorber in a double pass.
+Model III where air was flowing on both sides of the absorber are a single pass showed the highest overall performance followed by the Model IV where air was flowing on both sides of the absorber in a double pass.
 The flow channel ratio D/L where L is the effective absorber area of length and D is the depth of the flow channel was found to be an important design parameter.
-For optimal thermo electric efficiency, the ratio must be equal to $2.5 \times 10-3$.
-The study also revealed that using of selective absorber plate in such types of PVT resulted in reduction in the electricity generation by PV.
-From the performance comparason, it was concluded that the Model III PVT collector is the most suitable design for converting solar energy into low quality heat and high quality electrical energy.
+For optimal thermo electric efficiency, the ratio must be equal to 2.5×10-3.
+The study also revealed that using of selective absorber plate in such types of PVT resulted in converting solar energy into low quality heat and high quality electrical energy.